Select Home Warranty Reviews 2026: Is It Worth It?

 Secure

 Select Home Warranty (SHW) is a New Jersey-based home warranty provider founded in 2012.
-The company currently operates in 46 states and offers three tiered plans designed to fit a range of budgets.
-Whether you want to protect your appliances, your home's major systems, or both, there's a plan on paper for each scenario — but the details matter a lot.
+The company markets nationwide coverage, though some 2026 reviews list availability in 46 states, excluding Nevada, Washington, and Wisconsin, while others report full 50-state coverage.
+Availability can vary by ZIP code, so verify directly before signing up.
+Select offers three tiered plans designed to fit a range of budgets.
+Whether you want to protect your appliances, your home's major systems, or both, there's a plan for each scenario, but the details matter a lot.

 The Three Plans at a Glance